MSrakugo/PRM_Streamlit/README.md

 ## Features
 * **Protolith Reconstruction Models (PRMs)**: Accurately estimate the protolith composition from a limited number of input elements of altered or metamorphosed samples.
 The default model focuses on basalt trace-element compositions.
   * These default models are developed using LightGBM algorithms and are trained with datasets encompassing various types of basalts, including mid-ocean ridge basalts, ocean-island basalts, and volcanic arc basalts.
-  * I plan to enhance the application soon to allow for the creation of models using customized datasets tailored to specific research needs.
+  * In the near future, I plan to update this application to enable model construction with your customized datasets.
 * **User-Friendly Interface**: The application is intuitively designed, ensuring ease of use for individuals with different levels of technical expertise.

 ## Requirement